-Should New Hampshire decriminalize marijuana?
+Should New Hampshire decriminalize or legalize marijuana?

 By: LFDA Editor